 As noted above, the Rights Plan does not prevent take-over bids or the shareholders ability to consider and determine whether to accept or reject any take-over bid made for the Corporation.
-Rather, the Rights Plan encourages a potential acquiror to proceed either by way of a Permitted Bid, such as the ARMZ Offer, or with the concurrence of the Board of Directors, such as the CNNC Offer.
+Rather, the Rights Plan encourages a potential acquiror to proceed either by way of a Permitted Bid or with the concurrence of the Board of Directors.

-The existing legislative framework for take-over bids in Canada, particularly in light of the foregoing events, continues to raise the following concerns for shareholders of the Corporation, and accordingly, the Board of Directors considers it imperative that the Rights Plan be ratified and confirmed by shareholders at the Meeting so as to ensure its continued existence in accordance with its terms, thereby ensuring the continued fair and equal treatment of shareholders in the face of the ARMZ Offer and the CNNC Offer.
+The existing legislative framework for take-over bids in Canada, particularly in light of the foregoing events, continues to raise the following concerns for shareholders of the Corporation, and accordingly, the Board of Directors considers it imperative that the Rights Plan be ratified and confirmed by shareholders at the Meeting so as to ensure its continued existence in accordance with its terms, thereby ensuring the continued fair and equal treatment of shareholders.